zhhz/astring-ng/readme.md

 > It's great that the tempo can change and kids can play along.

-> _Lingchin - Suzuki Voilin Teacher
+> Lingchin - Suzuki Violin Teacher

 ## Learning Voilin